One of the most common questions I get is about managing storage on iPhones, just like this email from Rosita in Upland:

 If you plan on deleting the photos from your phone after copying them, I strongly recommend having them backed up in at least one additional location besides just the external flash drive.
 This protects you in case the flash drive gets erased, corrupted, or lost.

-Here's a video detailing the entire process!
+Here are videos detailing the entire process!